Concussion Symptoms May Differ With Gender

 Injuries between gender may be different, but are the injuries also related to the type of sport?

 According to Comstock, future studies will address this theory.
 For example, preliminary data suggests, for instance, that football players tend to get hit on the front of the head, while girls who play soccer or basketball often suffer a blow to the side of the head.

-If you or a loved one experiences a concussion or other severe brain injury due to the negligence or criminal behavior of another individual, you are entitled to compensation for your medical expenses and other expenses that occur as a result of the injury.
-Contact one of our experienced brain injury attorneys today.
+If you or a loved one experiences a concussion or other severe brain injury due to the negligence or criminal behavior of another individual and you need legal help, contact one of our experienced brain injury lawyers .